List of David Letterman sketches: Will It Float?

 An item is dropped into a tank of water by two models, often referred to by Letterman as "The Hi-Ho Girls."
 The segment starts out with Kalter identifying a household item that will be tested, and a faux prize that is supposedly at stake.
 A picture of that prize is flashed on screen for a split second.
 Letterman and Shaffer debate the buoyant properties of the item before they each decide on whether it will sink or float (a frequent deciding factor is the nature of the item's container).

 Two models then drop the item into the tank while the Late Show "Hula Hoop Girl" (Anna Jack) and "Grinder Girl" (Kiva Kahl) perform on either side of the tank.
 Depending upon the outcome, large flashing words appear reading, "It Floats!" (accompanied by a ringing bell) or "It Sinks!" (accompanied by a buzzer).

 Letterman often espouses the educational merit of the game in jest, citing positive feedback from parents, educators, and clergymen.
 He has acknowledged that while the segment is not popular with the Late Show staff, he insists on continuing it for his own amusement.
 Letterman joked that the skit was adapted from a similar BBC programme entitled "Is It Buoyant?"
 He also often advertises the (fictional) "Will It Float" home game, which "has everything you need in a box to play the game for only $19.99."
 The game consists only of a list of suggested household items and a bottle of water.
-Latterly, Letterman also plugged the PlayStation 3 version of the "Will It Float?" home game, and in the past would highlight the Xbox 360 version.
-At one point, he issued viewers a warning to stay away from the knockoff version, "Does it Sink?", which could be found being hawked by street vendors on Canal Street.
+Letterman also plugged the PlayStation 3 version of the "Will It Float?" home game, and in the past would highlight the Xbox 360 version.
+At one point, he gave viewers a warning to stay away from the knockoff version, "Does it Sink?", which could be found being hawked by street vendors on Canal Street.
 After the game is over, Letterman often addresses the women by saying he will see them at "the big 'Will It Float?' party" after the show.